Online clinic on skin conditions 2014

-From 18 - 24 September 2013 NHS Choices and talkhealth teamed up with Acne Priority Setting Partnership, British Skin Foundation, Ichthyosis Support Group, Nottingham Support Group for Carers of Children with Eczema (NSGCCE) and the Psoriasis Association to present an Online Clinic on skin conditions.
+From 17-23 September 2014 NHS Choices and talkhealth teamed up with Aveeno, Epaderm, Skinnies, Allergy UK, British Association of Skin Camouflage, British Skin Foundation and Acne PSP to present an Online Clinic on skin conditions.
+We also ran a twitter chat about sensitive skin on 17th September, sponsored by Surcare.
 The clinic is now only open for viewing.

-Clinical experts answered questions about issues surrounding eczema, sensitive & dry skin, psoriasis, acne, rosacea and many other skin conditions, as well as offering advice on caring for your skin and you can read the questions and answers in this clinic by clicking the blue ‘Go to this Online Clinic’ button above.
+Clinical experts answered questions on skin conditions.
+Topics included eczema and dry skin, psoriasis and psoriatic arthritis, acne, rosacea, skin cancer and other skin conditions and you can read the questions and answers in this clinic by clicking the blue ‘Go to this Online Clinic’ button above.

 Please also check our list of future clinic dates here.